htcondor/htcondor/docs/man-pages/condor_submit.rst

  accounting_group = <accounting-group-name>
     Causes jobs to negotiate under the given accounting group.
 This value is advertised in the job ClassAd as ``AcctGroup``.
-The HTCondor Administrator’s manual contains more information about accounting groups.
+The HTCondor Administrator's manual contains more information about accounting groups.
     :index:`accounting_group_user<single: accounting_group_user; submit commands>`
  accounting_group_user = <accounting-group-user-name>